Eddie Rosario Preview, Player Props: Braves vs. Nationals

 Eddie Rosario At The Plate

-- Rosario has driven home a run in 40 games this season (28.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on nine occasions..
+- In 40 games this season (28.4%), Rosario has picked up an RBI, and in 20 of those games (14.2%) he had more than one.
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 51 of 140 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.